Creating A To Do List In WordPress

 To-Do List Advanced Settings > Database Cleanup

-This is useful if, for example, you see that items you have deleted are still appearing on your site.
+This is useful if, for example, you see that previously deleted items are still appearing on your site.

-Actions that you perform on your database from this screen cannot be reversed.
-If you are sure that you want to carry out database operations in this section, then remember to backup your database first.
+Any database operations you perform from this screen cannot be reversed.
+If you are comfortable to proceed with any of the database operations available in this section, then remember to backup your database first.

-If you don’t want to back up your data manually, then get professional help services, or use backup plugins.
-You can learn more about a WordPress backup plugin that can automate your site backups here:
+If you don’t want to back up your site yourself, then get professional WordPress support services, or use WordPress backup plugins.
+You can learn more about a great WordPress backup plugin that we recommend using to automate backups here:

 User Permissions

-If you have chosen Individual List, the only configurable item that is applicable for this section is the View To-Do List option …
+If you are using Individual List, the only configurable item that is applicable for this section is the View To-Do List option …

-If you plan to set up user permissions and capabilities for Group or Master List types, select the highest level capabilities that you would like users to perform for each option …
+If you are setting up user permissions and capabilities for Group or Master List types, select the highest level capabilities that you would like users to have access to for each option …

 - Subscribers: Read